 - Multiple people can edit the list at any time

-- Supports integrations with other platforms
+- Supports integrations with more than 50 other tools and platforms

 - Expensive if you have a large team

 ProofHub also made our list of the best productivity software.
 ProofHub is an excellent project management app designed for small to medium-sized businesses.
 The service offers three pricing plans, each with different limits for storage and the number of projects.
 You can try it for free for 30 days.
 Unlike other companies, they charge a flat fee, rather than price per person.
 The more team members you have, the better value you get.

 The interface is clean, attractive, and easy to use.
 ProofHub uses a lot of color-coding to make things easy to find.
 One of the nicest features was the setup walkthrough, which made adding a new project quick and simple.
 You can reorder tasks with a simple drag and drop.
 ProofHub is packed with great features like Gantt charts, time tracking, custom reports, Kanban view, task management, calendar, chats, milestones, and more.
 It even integrates with programs like Google Calendar, Apple iCal, Box, Dropbox, Google Drive, OneDrive, and Outlook.
 ProofHub works on the web, iOS, and Android platforms.

 Aside from some interface glitches, responsiveness issues, and the lack of ability to add recurring tasks, we think this is a fantastic tool for small businesses to stay connected and organized.

 Specs: ProofHub works on most platforms, including Web, iOS, Mac, Windows, and Android.

 Price: Starts from $45 USD/month for 40 projects.

 - Quick and easy setup.